containers/podman-desktop/website/docs/Installation/linux-install.md

 Check out the [Downloads](/downloads/linux) section of this website to download either the [.flatpak](https://flatpak.org/setup/Fedora) file or the zip file depending on your preference.

-In order to use Podman Desktop, the latest version of Podman is required.
+To use Podman Desktop, the latest version of Podman is required.
 Podman is a rootless, daemonless container engine.
 Read more about it [here](https://podman.io/whatis.html).

 ## Installing Podman Desktop